bouvens/red-squares/README.md

         * x: horizontal position in pixels to which the Hero seeks
         * y: vertical position in pixels to which the Hero seeks
         * save: not used element for now for keeping information by AI controller
-* threats
+* rivals
-    * threats: an array of threats
+    * rivals: an array of rivals
-        * id: an identifier of a threat element
+        * id: an identifier of a rival element
-        * x: horizontal position of a threat in pixels
+        * x: horizontal position of a rival in pixels
-        * y: vertical position of a threat in pixels
+        * y: vertical position of a rival in pixels
         * speed: an object of speed
             * x: horizontal speed in pixels per frame
             * y: vertical speed in pixels per frame
         * isOut: flag of moving out of the field
-        * isAroundField: helper flag to define is threat close enough to field or need to be removed
+        * isAroundField: helper flag to define is rival close enough to field or need to be removed
-    * size: half of the size of a threat in pixels
+    * size: half of the size of a rival in pixels
-    * maxSpeed: a maximum speed of threats in pixels
+    * maxSpeed: a maximum speed of rivals in pixels
-    * lastTime: number of a frame when the game added a threat
+    * lastTime: number of a frame when the game added a rival
-    * addTimeout: quantity of frames between adding threats
+    * addTimeout: quantity of frames between adding rivals
-    * index: id for a new threat
+    * index: id for a new rival
-    * limit: a maximum amount of threats
+    * limit: a maximum amount of rivals
     * removeProbability: a reciprocal probability of flying out on hitting with an edge of the field

 ## Structure of folders